-To use hooks to extend a Bugzilla template, first make sure there is a hook at the appropriate place within the template you want to extend.
-Hooks appear in the standard Bugzilla templates as a single directive in the format [% Hook.process("name") %], where name is the unique (within that template) name of the hook.
+Template hooks appear in the standard Bugzilla templates as a single directive in the format [% Hook.process("name") %], where name is the unique name of the hook.

-If you aren't sure which template you want to extend or just want to browse the available hooks, either use your favorite multi-file search tool (e.g. grep) to search the standard templates for occurrences of Hook.process or browse the directory tree in BUGZILLA\ROOT/template/en/extension/hook/, which contains a directory for each hook in the following location:
+If you aren't sure what you want to extend or just want to browse the available hooks, either use your favorite multifile search tool (e.g. grep) to search the standard templates for occurrences of Hook.process or the source files for occurrences of Bugzilla::Hook::process.